 - Go to a Swing dance meet-up, boogie at a concert, or just shake it up with your sweetie in the kitchen.

 Remember the old television show “American Bandstand”?
-What a thrill it would be to see those kids cutting a rug again.
-Because of video sites like YouTube, we can watch as much as we like.
+Wouldn’t it be fun to see those kids cutting a rug again?
+Because of video sites like YouTube, you can watch as much as you like.

 Please, do yourself a favor and learn to strut your stuff with some Swing dancing.
 It’s a game-changer.